KrishnaChaitanya20/Event_Ticketing/Readme.md

 # Event Ticketing

-This project is an event booking website built with Python for the frontend, Flask for the backend, and MongoDB for the database.
+This project is an event booking website built with React for the frontend, Flask for the backend, and MongoDB for the database.
 The backend code can be found in the `Backend` folder, while the frontend code is located in the `Frontend` folder.

 ## Installation